 High-Throughput Screening MgFe6Ge6-Prototype Bilayer Kagome Family

-• Kagome materials host intertwined phenomena, including nontrivial band topology, superconductivity, and complex charge-density-wave order, making them an important platform in condensed-matter physics and materials science.
-Motivated by extensive studies on the AV_3Sb_5 family of materials, we perform high-throughput first-principles calculations to screen bilayer kagome AM_6X_6 compounds with an MgFe_6Ge_6-prototype structure as potential weak-coupling superconductors.
-Thereafter, we systematically evaluate the thermodynamic, dynamic, and magnetic stabilities, followed by electron-phonon coupling (EPC) calculations and superconducting transition temperature estimates based on the Allen-Dynes-modified McMillan equation.
+• Abstract Kagome materials host intertwined phenomena, including nontrivial band topology, superconductivity, and complex charge-density-wave order, making them an important platform in condensed-matter physics and materials science.
+Motivated by extensive studies on the AV3Sb5 family of materials, we perform high-throughput first-principles calculations to screen bilayer kagome AM6X6 compounds with an MgFe6Ge6-prototype structure as potential weak-coupling superconductors.
+Thereafter, we systematically evaluate the thermodynamic, dynamic, and magnetic stabilities, followed by electron–phonon coupling (EPC) calculations and superconducting transition temperature estimates based on the Allen–Dynes-modified McMillan equation.
 From 168 candidates, we identify 31 weak-coupling superconductors that satisfy both the thermodynamic and dynamical stability criteria in our screening workflow.
-Focusing on compounds without partially filled f shells, we obtain superconducting transition temperatures (T_\rm c) of 0.65-3.97 K with EPC constants \lambda = 0.37-0.62, indicating conventional weak-coupling superconductivity.
-The EPC is typically driven by vibrations within the kagome layers, with Sn-containing materials exhibiting low-frequency soft modes that contribute significantly to \lambda.
-By providing a global mapping of stability and weak-coupling superconductivity in bilayer kagome AM_6X_6 compounds, this study offers a practical theoretical database and design principles for future experimental exploration.
+Focusing on compounds without partially filled f shells, we obtain superconducting transition temperatures (Tc) of 0.65–3.97 K with EPC constants λ = 0.37–0.62, indicating conventional weak-coupling superconductivity.
+The EPC is typically driven by vibrations within the kagome layers, with Sn-containing materials exhibiting low-frequency soft modes that contribute significantly to λ.
+By providing a global mapping of stability and weak-coupling superconductivity in bilayer kagome AM6X6 compounds, this study offers a practical theoretical database and design principles for future experimental exploration.

 • Article Text